-From routine cleanings and fillings to bruxism devices, Drs.
-Watson and Jackson are equipped to handle all your dental needs.
+From routine cleanings and fillings to bruxism devices, Dr. Watson is equipped to handle all your dental needs.
 To help you understand your options, we've included descriptions of some of our leading services on this page.

 - Teeth Whitening

 - Tooth Colored Fillings

 - Oral Sedation Dentistry